mcanlas/improv-living-guide/manuscript/listening.md

 ## Sound of a Harold

 Nick Kanellis compares the overall vibe of a Harold to different sonic textures, like musical instruments or cartoon character sounds.
 Also, the occurrence of game is akin to a song structure for each texture.
 Beats of games happen with regularity and have periods of rest, just like traditional music.

+## Everything is a gift

+Phoebe Tyers: Everything you do and your partner does is a gift.
+Not even explicit "gift" gifts.
+Could be used any time, though sometimes used to inject energy.
+Could be related or non-sequitor.

+Make it yours, make it matter (overheard randomly, context not necessarily about gifts)